 Throughout the elections process, candidates must keep track of all campaign expenditures and revenue-sources (from the candidate and from all campaigning groups on behalf of the candidate) in a ledger supplied by The Campus Elections Team.
 Within three (3) business days after voting ends, all candidates must submit this ledger to The Campus Elections Team via the financial statement form.
 The Campus Elections Team may ask for all receipts for expenditures and revenue-sources from candidates.

 - Candidates running on a dual-person ticket (e.g., President / Vice-President) are limited to $500 in total expenses for the ticket.

 - Candidates running on a single-person ticket are limited to $300 in total expenses.

 Exceeding these limits or failing to submit the financial statement may result in a candidate's disqualification from the election and ineligibility to assume office.

 Financial Statement submission forms and processes will be released after Candidate Filing.

 Write in options may be present for any election, and will always be present if the number of candidates for a particular election is less than the number of open seats.
-Write-in Candidates are subject to the same Campaigning rules as Candidates who file with the Commission.
-Write-in candidates must also satisfy the eligibility requirements as determined by the organization utilizing ACEC.
+Write-in Candidates are subject to the same campaigning rules as candidates who file with the Campus Elections Team.
+Write-in candidates must also satisfy the eligibility requirements as determined by the organization utilizing Campus Elections.

 In order for write-in votes to be valid, the voter must include the full name and the full Internet ID of the write-in candidate.